-Figure ED-3: Model architecture.
+Figure ED-2: Parameter learning (left) and search (right) for the Goal Program Generator model.
 Left: We contrastively learn a quantitative measure of human likeness by maximizing the distance between human-generated exemplar games and a set of corruptions obtained through random tree regrowth.
 Right: This measure is then used as the basis for quality-diversity optimization through MAP-Elites.
 The algorithm maintains an archive of games that differ across phenotypic "behavioral characteristics."
 At each step, a game is randomly sampled from the archive (1), randomly mutated (2), and re-evaluated for both fitness and its position in the archive.
 It is added to the archive only if it would occupy a previously empty position in the archive or if it is more fit than the current occupant (3).

-Figure ED-4: Our model fills the archive quickly and finds examples with human-like fitness scores.
+Figure ED-3: Our implementation of the Goal Program Generator model fills the archive quickly and finds examples with human-like fitness scores.
 Left: Our model rapidly finds exemplars for all archive cells (i.e. niches induced by our behavioral characteristics), reaching 50% occupancy after 400 generations (out of a total of 8192) and 95% occupancy after 794 generations-the archive is almost full 1/10th of the way through the search process.
 Right: Our model reaches human-like fitness scores.
 After only three generations, the fittest sample in the archive has a higher fitness score than at least one participant-created game.
 By the end of the search, the mean fitness in the archive is close to the mean fitness of human games.

-Figure ED-5: Human evaluations interface.
+Figure ED-4: Human evaluations interface.
 For each game, participants viewed the same four images of the environment, followed by the GPT-4 back-translated description of the game (see Human evaluation methods for details.
 They then answered the two free-response and seven multiple-choice questions on the right.
 In the web-page based version, the questions appeared below the game description; they are presented side-by-side to save space.